thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 <img src="/assets/images/premium_prediction_distribution.png" alt="distribution" width="600">

 <img src="/assets/images/premium_prediction_boxplot_original.png" alt="distribution" width="600">

+**Key Actionable Insights**:
+- Heavy right skew: Most people have relatively low to moderate premiums, but a small number of people have very large premiums (outliers).
+- Outliers are real: There are significant extreme values.
+- Wide spread: Premiums vary widely from low to very high, consistent with what we saw in the histogram.
+- Log transformation was a good idea: Because it compresses those large premium values and makes the target variable easier for the model to learn.

 **Check for Multicollinearity Among Numerical Features using a Heatmap**
 - Multicollinearity happens when two or more features are strongly correlated with each other.
 For example, "Annual Income" and "Credit Score" might be very correlated — both relate to financial stability.